 Or if you were there, and remember almost nothing yourself, I do have a few photos and other details that might help you!
 Note, if you're gonna tell war stories to your grandkids they may ask you some questions, and you should have some answers.
 Prior to this website and before the help of fellow vets, I even forgot the names of some of the base camps I was at.
 A skeptical person would doubt if I was even there.

 This crest was originally approved for the 1st Aviation Battalion on 17 February 1964.
 It was rescinded in 1976.
 In 1981 the coat of arms was reinstated and in 1987 redesignated to the 1st Aviation Regiment of the 1st Infantry Division.
 The motto is "Above The First".

 The 1st Infantry Division has been active since World War I and is the oldest division in the U.S.Army.

 I was only with them a matter of months, and consider myself more of a door gunner than an infantryman.
 The 2nd Battalion 16th Infantry Regiment (2/16) was attached to the 1st Infantry Division.
 The term "regiment" is more ceremonial than anything else, with their origins often dating back a hundred years or more.
-I was really part of the 2nd bridage of the 1st Infantry Division..
+I was really just part of the 2nd brigade of the 1st Infantry Division..